kmcho2019/csdl-lab-cafe-app/docs/ADMIN_GUIDE.md

 - `/app/ledger` includes:
   - An **Account balance** dashboard (sparkline over time + current balance).
-  - An **Adjust balance** form for opening balances, donations, and manual corrections (ASCII description, 200 chars).
+  - An **Adjust balance** form for opening balances, donations, and manual corrections (Unicode description, max 200 chars; control characters blocked).
   - A table of recent entries.
 - Restocks and write-offs add ledger entries when cost tracking is enabled.
 - Settlements credit the ledger only when the settlement is fully **FINALIZED** (after all members are marked paid).